nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>

-* You can more accurately edit your guests by first searching for them using the [find command](#locating-guests) and then editing them accordingly!
+* You can efficiently locate the guests you want to edit by first searching for them using the [find command](#locating-guests), and then editing them accordingly!
 </div>

 [Return to Table of Contents](#table-of-contents)